prometheus/alertmanager/README.md

 - `-mesh.peer-id` string: mesh peer ID (default "&lt;hardware-mac-address&gt;")
 - `-mesh.listen-address` string: mesh listen address (default "0.0.0.0:6783")
 - `-mesh.nickname` string: mesh peer nickname (default "&lt;machine-hostname&gt;")
-- `-mesh.peer` value: initial peers (may be repeated)
+- `-mesh.peer` value: initial peers (repeat flag for each additional peer)

 The `mesh.peer-id` flag is used as a unique ID among the peers.
 It defaults to the MAC address, therefore the default value should typically be a good option.

 The same applies to the default of the `mesh.nickname` flag, as it defaults to the hostname.

 The chosen port in the `mesh.listen-address` flag is the port that needs to be specified in the `mesh.peer` flag of the other peers.

 To start a cluster of three peers on your local machine use `goreman` and the Procfile within this repository.